 Pursuant to Article 4 SFDR, financial market participants shall disclosure whether or not they consider principal adverse impacts of investment decisions on sustainability factors.
-According to Article 4, paragraph 2 SFDR, Tendercapital informs that although in general it considers some of the principal adverse impacts of its investment decisions, it is currently in no condition and no mandatory obligation to consider such principal adverse impacts.
-This is mainly due to the fact that the relevant legal framework is still not completed at the moment (in particular the Regulatory Technical Standards, whose entry into force is currently envisaged for 1st January 2023).
+According to Article 4, paragraph 2 SFDR, Tendercapital informs that although in general it considers some of the principal adverse impacts of its investment decisions, it is currently in no condition and no mandatory obligation to consider such principal adverse impacts at Firm level.